ds2-lab/mason-leap-lab.github.io/_pages/research.md

 # Serverless Computing

-Our work in serverless computing spans each layer of the stack, from applications, middleware and infrastructure, to lower-level OSes.
+Our work in serverless computing spans each layer of the stack, from middleware and infrastructure, to applications, and to lower-level OSes.

 ## Optimizing FaaS platform